CLUSTER OF STUDENTS 101

 (Commitments, Requirements, Understandings & Dress Code)

-Simply put, C.R.U.D. is a form of standards that we hold our COS students to.
+C.R.U.D. is a form of standards and expectations we hold our COS students to.

 - Each student needs to be “taught” and go through C.R.U.D. with you. (whether that’s with you + the student + another leader or in a group) Plan on meeting with your new students for 30 minutes this way they are able to hear the standards you are holding them to and the commitment you expect of them.
 Through this meeting, they should be able to see the bigger of what COS is and that it is not about the limelight of being on stage.
 This also gives you time with your students to build a relationship and get to know one another.

-- On the form you see, there are two blanks after each phrase.
+- On the form, there are two blanks after each phrase.
 The first one is for the student to initial, the second is for their parent to initial.
 Once they sign it and get it back to you, they are ready to serve in COS!

 There are a few different options when it comes to doing auditions.
 Each campus has the freedom to go about them the way they think will work best for them!
 Here are some different ideas and ways to go about audition season.